duckinator/inq/design/01-functionality.md

 ### Generate a report, specifying the filename

-Generates a JSON report for https://github.com/rubygems/rubygems at `./report.json`.
-Open in a web browser to view it.

 You can generate reports with other filenames, as well as different report formats, using the `--report FILENAME` parameter.

-The report `FILENAME` can be any filename that ends with a lowercase extension specifying a supported format (currently `.html` and `.json`).
+The FILENAME can be any filename that ends with a lowercase extension specifying a supported format (currently `.html` and `.json`).

 If the filename ends with `.html` it'll generate an HTML report,